-61. Adjournments
+60. Adjournments

-- (A) The chairman of a meeting can adjourn the meeting before or after it has started, and whether or not a quorum is present, if he considers that: - (i) there is not enough room for the number of shareholders and proxies who can and wish to attend the meeting; - (ii) the behaviour of anyone present prevents, or is likely to prevent, the business of the meeting being carried out in an orderly way; or - (iii) an adjournment is necessary for any other reason so that the business of the meeting can be properly carried out.
+- (A) The chair of a meeting can adjourn the meeting before or after it has started, and whether or not a quorum is present, if he considers that: - (i) there is not enough room for the number of shareholders and proxies who can and wish to attend the meeting; or - (ii) the behaviour of anyone present prevents, or is likely to prevent, the business of the meeting being carried out in an orderly way; or - (iii) an adjournment is necessary for any other reason so that the business of the meeting can be properly carried out; or - (iv) the facilities or security at the place of the meeting (or places in the case of a satellite meeting) or electronic facility provided for the general meeting have become inadequate or are otherwise not sufficient to allow the meeting to be conducted as intended.

-The chairman of the meeting does not need the consent of the meeting to adjourn it for any of these reasons to a time, date and place which he decides.
+The chair of the meeting does not need the consent of the meeting to adjourn it for any of these reasons to a time, date and place which he decides.
 He can also adjourn the meeting to a later time on the same day or indefinitely.
-If a meeting is adjourned indefinitely, the directors will fix the time, date and place of the adjourned meeting.
+If a meeting is adjourned indefinitely, the board will fix the time, date and place of the adjourned meeting.

-- (B) The chairman of a meeting can also adjourn a meeting which has a quorum present if this is agreed by the meeting.
-This can be to a time, date and place proposed by the chairman of the meeting or the adjournment can be indefinite.
-The chairman of the meeting must adjourn the meeting if the meeting directs him to.
+- (B) The chair of a meeting can also adjourn a meeting which has a quorum present if this is agreed by the meeting.
+This can be to a time, date and place proposed by the chair of the meeting or the adjournment can be indefinite.
+The chair of the meeting must adjourn the meeting if the meeting directs him to.
 In these circumstances the meeting will decide how long the adjournment will be and where it will adjourn to.
-If a meeting is adjourned indefinitely, the directors will fix the time, date and place of the adjourned meeting. - (C) A reconvened meeting can only deal with business that could have been dealt with at the meeting which was adjourned. - (D) Meetings can be adjourned more than once.
+If a meeting is adjourned indefinitely, the board will fix the time, date and place of the adjourned meeting. - (C) A reconvened meeting can only deal with business that could have been dealt with at the meeting which was adjourned. - (D) Meetings can be adjourned more than once.

-62. Notice of Adjournment
+61. Notice of Adjournment

-Where a meeting is adjourned indefinitely or for more than sixty days, notice of the adjourned meeting must be given in the same way as was required for the original meeting.
-Except where these articles require it, there is no need to give notice of the adjourned meeting or of the business to be considered there.
+If the continuation of an adjourned meeting is to take place sixty days or more after it was adjourned or if business is to be considered at an adjourned meeting the general nature of which was not stated in the notice of the original meeting, notice of the adjourned meeting must be given in the same way as was required for the original meeting.
+Except as provided in this article, there is no need to give such notice of the adjourned meeting or of the business to be considered there.

-63. Amendments to Resolutions
+62. Amendments to Resolutions

 - (A) Amendments can be proposed to any resolution if they are clerical amendments or amendments to correct some other obvious error in the resolution.
-No other amendments can be proposed to any special resolution. - (B) Amendments to an ordinary resolution which are within the scope of the resolution can be proposed if: - (i) notice of the proposed amendment has been received by the company at the office at least two working days before the date of the meeting, or adjourned meeting; or - (ii) the chairman of the meeting decides that the amendment is appropriate for consideration by the meeting.
+No other amendments can be proposed to any special resolution. - (B) Amendments to an ordinary resolution which are within the scope of the resolution can be proposed if: - (i) notice of the proposed amendment has been received by the company at the office at least two working days before the date of the meeting, or adjourned meeting; or - (ii) the chair of the meeting decides that the amendment is appropriate for consideration by the meeting.

 No other amendment can be proposed to an ordinary resolution.
-The chairman of the meeting can agree to the withdrawal of any proposed amendment before it is put to the vote.
+The chair of the meeting can agree to the withdrawal of any proposed amendment before it is put to the vote.

-64. Amendments Ruled Out of Order
+63. Amendments Ruled Out of Order